freenas/freenas-docs/userguide/intro.rst

 **Network**

-* The :guilabel:`Interface name` field has been renamed to :guilabel:`Description` and the :guilabel:`MTU` field has been added to :ref:`Interfaces options <net_interface_config_tab>`.
+* The :guilabel:`Interface name` field has been renamed to :guilabel:`Description` and the :guilabel:`MTU` and :guilabel:`Disable Hardware Offloading` fields have been added to :ref:`Interfaces options <net_interface_config_tab>`.

 **Storage**